supreme2580/elysium-descent/CONTRIBUTING.md

 # Contributing to Elysium Descent

 Welcome to Elysium Descent!
-We're excited that you're interested in contributing to our Bevy-based roguelike game with blockchain integration.
+We're excited that you're interested in contributing to our Bevy-based roguelike game.
 This guide will help you get started with contributing to the project.

 ## Table of Contents